melezhik/sparrow/papers/CI/README.md

     git push -u origin master

-Now when we are done with creating a very simple test suite let's go to developmet server and create some check points:
+Now when we are done with creating a very simple test suite let's go to development server and create some check points:

     ssh dev.server
     cpanm Sparrow